phuocng/frame/README.md

 Due to the cross domain (CORS) issue, it only supports `iframe` whose `src` belongs to the same domain of your site.

-This components have been used in some 1milligram's products such as [FormValidation](https://formvalidation.io)
+This component has been used in some 1milligram's products such as [FormValidation](https://formvalidation.io)

 ![Demo](https://raw.githubusercontent.com/1milligram/frame/main/assets/form-validation-demo.gif)